Privacy Beyond Pixels: Latent Anonymization for Privacy-Preserving Video Understanding: Experiments

 \textbf{Limitations:} The latent anonymization framework cannot mitigate a threat that may occur if videos must be transmitted before feature extraction.
 We leave such cases to complementary techniques like secure transmission, or to prior anonymization works if optimal accuracy is not a concern.
+Our formulation currently targets global-embedding tasks (e.g., action recognition, temporal action detection, anomaly detection, retrieval).
+Extending anonymization to dense tasks such as segmentation or captioning that require patch-wise embeddings is an important direction for future work.